askui/askui/docs/docs/general/02-Components/AskUI-Development-Environment.md

 ### Use Live Viewer

-The Live Viewer can show you the annotation without leaving the VSCode:
+The Live Viewer can show you the annotation without leaving VSCode:

 ![askui logo](images/vs-code/annotation-live-viewer.png)